-If you missed the news this week, Eastshade Studios’ has finally gotten their mysterious open world exploration game to a state where it’s playable from start to finish.
+If you missed the news this week, Eastshade Studios has finally gotten its mysterious, open-world exploration game to a state where it is playable from start to finish.

-We’ve been tracking the development of Eastshade for a long time now, but we’ve never really understood what exactly it is you do in the game.
-We know its open world, we knows there’s some RPG systems in there, and we know you make paintings, but aside from that, Eastshade Studios has kept pretty quiet about what the core gameplay loop is like.
+We have been tracking the development of Eastshade for a long time now, but have never really understood what exactly it is players do in the game.
+We know that it is open world, that there are some RPG systems, and that you make paintings, but otherwise, Eastshade Studios has kept pretty quiet about what the core gameplay loop is.

-We reached out to Danny Weinbaum, the creator of Eastshade, this week to find out a little bit more about what exactly it is you do in Eastshade and the beautiful open world he’s crafting.
+We reached out to Danny Weinbaum, the creative director of Eastshade, this week to find out a little bit more about what exactly it is you do in Eastshade and the beautiful open world he is crafting.